• Skip to main content

 Exposing Widespread “AgroMafia” Corruption

-Journalist Tom Mueller who lived in Italy for 20 years and knows investigators and food producers, admitted:
+Journalist Tom Mueller who lived in Italy for 20 years and knows investigators and food producers, admitted in his groundbreaking book Extra Virginity: The Sublime and Scandalous World of Olive Oil:

 “Extra virgin must come from the first press of olives and be free of additives.
 It’s fruity, aromatic and has a spicy finish.
 The best can sell for $50-a-gallon…but a fake costs just seven dollars to make.
 The profit margin can be three times better than cocaine.”